tupy/openfootball-flutter/README.md

 # openfootball

-Flutter client api for [Open Football Data](https://github.com/openfootball/football.json).
+A Flutter api client for [Open Football Data](https://github.com/openfootball/football.json).

 This package contains a high-level client to fetch data from HTTP resources.